knightazura/ghost-sdk/Home.md

-Welcome to the Ghost Github wiki!
-There's tons of documentation here on the wiki pertaining to the development, structure and functioning of Ghost.
-If you don't find the info you're looking for below, then it may be hiding somewhere in the list of [pages](wiki/_pages) or in the [Ghost Guide](http://docs.ghost.org).
+#### Welcome to the Ghost Github wiki!

+The wiki contains all kinds of documentation about the development of Ghost, and is also the place where you'll find early documentation for working with the various APIs.
+These documents are usually aimed at the people developing features, so they're rough around the edges, but they're here nonetheless.

+The wiki largely functions as an extension to our [contributing guide](https://github.com/TryGhost/Ghost/blob/master/CONTRIBUTING.md) with lots of information about our workflows, how to use Git and GitHub, and the general process and procedure we work with.
+It's also a place we hope to use to expand our documentation on the codebase itself, to help developers get started with finding their way around and submitting fixes and features.

+## Where else do I find documentation?

+If you're a developer looking for the official developer documentation for things like themes, apps and the data API, you'll find that at [docs.ghost.org](http://docs.ghost.org).

+If you're a user looking for information on installing, configuring and using Ghost, you'll find all those details in our user documentation at [support.ghost.org](http://support.ghost.org).

-If you really can't find what you're looking for, then please drop us a note on the [Ghost forum](http://ghost.org/forum), where the Ghost staff & community are all on hand to answer your queries.
+If you're looking for a helping hand the best place is the [Ghost forum](https://ghost.org/forum), where the Ghost staff & community are all on hand to answer your queries and you can also get help on our IRC channel, which is #ghost on freenode.org.

-If you find a bug, please report it here on Github by creating a [new issue](https://github.com/TryGhost/Ghost/issues/new).

 ## What is this Ghost thing?